guettli/programming-guidelines/README.md

 scripts which use features which are only available in the bash) is a useless goal.
 It is wasting time.
 It feels productive, but it is not.

 Avoid \#!/bin/sh.
-The interpreter could be bash, dash or something else.
+The interpreter could be bash, dash, busybox or something else.
 See [Comparison of command
 shells](https://en.wikipedia.org/wiki/Comparison_of_command_shells).
 Please be explicit.
 Use \#!/bin/your-favorite-shell.